abpio/abp-commercial-docs/en/getting-started-react-native.md

 ![React native dbmigrator project local IP entry](images/rn-migrator-local-ip.png)

 > Since ABP version `7.4` react native uses [authorization code flow](https://datatracker.ietf.org/doc/html/rfc8252).
-So you need to enter local ip to ProjectName_Mobile property in .DbMigrator project It'll add as application to database.
+So you need to add an application to the database for mobile application.
+ABP will create a client for the mobile application.
+You can use the `DbMigrator` project to add an application to the database.
+You can find the `DbMigrator` project in the `aspnet-core/src/ProjectName.DbMigrator` folder.

 - Open the `appsettings.json` in the .DbMigrator folder.
 Replace the `localhost` address on the `ProjectName_Mobile` property with your local IP address.